Isaac gives New Orleans' new flood system its first real test

 On Tuesday, the Army Corps, charged with the task of protecting New Orleans from flooding, also closed the gate of the nearby Seabrook Floodgate Complex, another huge link in the city's protective ring.

 Federal, state and local officials gathered with reporters behind a massive floodgate at the 17th Street Canal, which was breached with disastrous results during Katrina's onslaught.
-Lake Pontchartrain flowed freely into the surrounding neighborhood, killing dozens of people and submerging homes in water as deep as 17 feet (5 meters).
+Lake Pontchartrain flowed freely into the surrounding neighborhood, killing dozens of people and submerging homes in water as deep as 17 feet.

 The Corps of Engineers' local commander said it won't happen again.